typst/packages/packages/preview/supercharged-dhbw/2.2.0/README.md

 `date-format (str)`: Format of the displayed dates, default is `"[day].[month].[year]"` (for more information on possible formats check the [Typst documentation](https://typst.app/docs/reference/foundations/datetime/#format))

+`heading-numering (str)`: Numbering style of the headings, default is `"1.1"` (for more information on possible numbering formats check the [Typst documentation](https://typst.app/docs/reference/model/numbering))

 `language (str*)`: Language of the document which is either `en` or `de`, default is `en`

 `logo-left (content)`: Path to the logo on the left side of the title page (usage: image("path/to/image.png")), default is the `DHBW logo`